-- to invest in assets of appropriate liquidity which will generate income and capital growth to meet, together with new contributions from the participating employer, the cost of benefits which the Scheme provides; - to reduce the risk of the assets failing to meet the liabilities over the long term; - to minimise the long-term costs of the Scheme by maximising the return on the assets whilst having regard to the above objectives. - 3.2 The Trustees are aware of the relationship that exists between the particular investment portfolio that is held and the level of funding of the Scheme's liabilities at any time.
+- to invest in assets of appropriate liquidity which will approximately match the cashflow requirements of the liabilities.
+Together with new contributions from the participating employer, these should meet the cost of benefits which the Scheme provides; - to reduce the risk of the assets failing to meet the liabilities over the short, medium and long term; - to minimise the long-term costs of the Scheme by maximising the return on the assets whilst having regard to the above objectives. - 3.2 The Trustees are aware of the relationship that exists between the particular investment portfolio that is held and the level of funding of the Scheme's liabilities at any time.
 The Trustees have obtained exposure to investments that they expect will meet the Scheme's objectives as best as possible.